CasEsselink/portfolio/ReadMe.md

 ![image](https://user-images.githubusercontent.com/49039524/174301607-4dcfe179-45f7-4aac-b045-b54945f1622f.png)

-Leaderboard git: https://github.com/S3Puzzle/Leaderboard-service (in application.properties jdbc:mysql://localhost/leaderboard is replaced by jdbc:mysql://docker.host.internal:3307/leader for demo)
+[Leaderboard git](https://github.com/S3Puzzle/Leaderboard-service) (in application.properties jdbc:mysql://localhost/leaderboard is replaced by jdbc:mysql://docker.host.internal:3307/leader for demo)

 ## Cultural differences and ethics
 *You recognize and take into account cultural differences when working with multi-site teams and are aware of ethical aspects in software development.*